richmahn/en_tn/gen/front/intro.md

 #### Why are the beginnings of some narrative sections in Genesis difficult to translate? ####

-This is because Hebrew style often makes an opening statement that summarizes the following narrative.
+Often in Genesis, the author first states a summary of what is about to happen.
+Then in the following verses, the author tells what happened.
 Probable examples of this style occur in Gen. 1:1, 6:22, 18:1, 21:1 and 22:1.

-Many languages, however, do not prefer to summarize a narrative until the end.
+However, in many languages, it is preferred to summarize a narrative at the end.
 In this case, translators may choose a different approach.
 For example, in Gen. 1:1 ("In the beginning God created the heavens and the earth"), translators may decide to translate like this: "This is about how God made the heavens and the earth in the beginning."

 #### What is the difference between "people," "peoples," and "people groups"? ####